 Duvet days are days that an employee can take off without notice.
 Every employee has day where they really don’t want to come into work, perhaps due to burnout, events in their personal life, or simply not feeling it.
 A duvet day allows them to succumb to that feeling and stay at home.
 Or, more accurately, they get to stay without having to call in sick.
+This policy encourages an honest and open culture, where employees feel comfortable being truthful about their needs.

 In this post, we’ll take a look at the advantages and disadvantages of duvet days, as well as ideas for how to best manage them if your company offers them.